NamanAgarwall/HeartDiseaseMLPrograms/README.md

 source code for three models that can diagnose heart disease given 13 attributes of the patients

-data found on UCI machine learning repository
+data found on the UCI machine learning repository